 - Assess vendor risk levels based on multiple factors

-Preparing for filing season
+Preparing for Filing Season

 When tax season approaches, follow this systematic approach:

 Don’t wait until January to start your tax preparation.
-Begin reviewing your vendor data at least two months before filing deadlines.
-Start by auditing vendor payment totals against your records and identifying any missing tax forms or outdated information.
+Begin reviewing your payee data at least two months before filing deadlines.
+Start by auditing payee payment totals against your records and identifying any missing tax forms or outdated information.
+The key is to handle issues proactively: sending bulk requests for missing W-9s or corrected information early helps avoid the last-minute rush that often leads to errors.
+Schedule time to verify TIN/name combinations with IRS records and confirm all payment classifications are correct before generating your forms.

-Data verification
+Data Verification

 Before generating forms, verify: